KitbogaCodeville/kitboga-codeville/tree-of-death/README.md

 ## tree-bomb.bat:

 Similar to `tree-inf.bat` but each process forks after tree is finished... basically a tree fork bomb.
 This might be dangerous without a way to kill all `cmd.exe` and `realtree.com` processes.
+This is not enabled by default and should stay that way until a gesture has been implemented that will kill all processes.